 This is the women’s pirate costume that I wore.

-This is the men’s pirate costume that Travis wore.
+This is the men’s pirate costume that my husband, Travis, wore.

-Both costumes are your typical Halloween-style costume, they were perfect for pirate night.
+Both costumes are your typical Halloween costume, they were perfect for pirate night.
 Not too hot and not too expensive either.
-The women’s costume runs a little small, so I would recommend to order one size bigger than you normally wear to ensure that it fits properly.
+The women’s costume runs a little small, so I would recommend ordering one size bigger than you normally wear to ensure that it fits properly.

 We also packed light-up pirate medallion necklaces to wear with our costumes for pirate night.
-Glow stick necklaces and bracelets would’ve been fun to wear too since the party is on the top deck at night.
 I also brought black eye liner and eye shadow to make our eyes and face look a little dirty like Captain Jack Sparrow.
 Travis called it his “guy liner!”

 I wore black flats and Travis wore his sneakers.

-When we came back to our stateroom after zip lining, we found two pirate Mickey bandanas and chocolate pirate coins laid out on the bed for us!
+When we came back to our stateroom after zip lining during the day in St. Thomas, we found two (free!) pirate Mickey bandanas and chocolate pirate coins laid out on the bed for us!
 I thought it was a really nice touch for DCL to provide the treats and bandanas for us to wear for pirate night.

 Pirate Stage Shows